You are here

 Section 3.
 Right to Advancement of Expenses.

-The right provided under Section 1 of Article IV, or if otherwise approved by the Board, shall include the right to be paid by the Society expenses (including attorney's fees) reasonably incurred in defending any claim, action, suit, or proceeding in advance of its final disposition; provided, however, that the payment of such expenses in advance of the final disposition of such claim, action, suit, or proceeding shall be made only upon receipt of (i) an affidavit of such person of his or her good faith belief that he or she has met the standard of conduct necessary for indemnification under law and these By-laws, and (ii) an undertaking by such person to repay the Society the amounts so paid if it is ultimately determined by a court or other tribunal that the indemnification for such expenses is not authorized by law or these By-laws.
+The right provided under Section 1 of this Article, or if otherwise approved by the Board, shall include the right to be paid by the Society expenses (including attorney’s fees) reasonably incurred in defending any claim, action, suit, or proceeding in advance of its final disposition; provided, however, that the payment of such expenses in advance of the final disposition of such claim, action, suit, or proceeding shall be made only upon receipt of (i) an affidavit of such person of his or her good faith belief that he or she has met the standard of conduct necessary for indemnification under law and these By-laws, and (ii) an undertaking by such person to repay the Society the amounts so paid if it is ultimately determined that the indemnification for such expenses is not authorized by law or these By-laws.
 Such an undertaking may be accepted without reference to the financial ability of such recipient to make repayment.

 Section 4.
 Non-Exclusivity of Rights.